needle-mirror/com.unity.xr.management/Documentation~/Provider.md

 ## XR Plug-in Management packages and Unity packages

 All **XR Plug-in Management** packages must also be full Unity packages.
-The package does not have to be registered or exist in any external repository or package server.
+The package doesn't require registration, nor does it need to exist in any external repository or package server.
 It can live within the `Assets` folder.
-The only requirement is that you define the package with a `package.json` file and a unique package id.
+The only requirement is that you define the package with a `package.json` file and a unique package ID.

-For more information, see documentation on [Unity Packages](https://docs.unity3d.com/Manual/PackagesList.html).
+For more information, refer to the documentation on [Unity Packages](https://docs.unity3d.com/Manual/PackagesList.html).

 ## Lifecycle management

 This package enables you to manage the lifecycle of XR SDK subsystems without the need for boilerplate code.
-The `XRManagerSettings`class provides a scriptable object that your app can use to start, stop, initialize, and deinitialize a set of subsystems defined in an `XRLoader` instance.
+The `XRManagerSettings` class provides a [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) that your app can use to start, stop, initialize, and deinitialize a set of subsystems defined in an `XRLoader` instance.

 Providers must create a subclass of `XRLoader` to make a Loader available for their particular runtime scheme.